zachvalenta/jvns.ca/source/_posts/2015-04-15-adacamp-montreal-2015.markdown

 There were a lot of unstructured discussion sessions at AdaCamp.
 This was really cool, because it means you can cover a lot of ground.
-I also was reminded again of how important good moderation + faciliation is, and how much I want to get better at it.
+I also was reminded again of how important good moderation + facilitation is, and how much I want to get better at it.
 I'm working on learning how to:

 - create some explicit structure around a session ("let's discuss these